php-fig/fig-standards/proposed/http-client.md

         /**
          * Return a specified header of this response or null if not found, *
-         * Returns an array if multiple occurances of a header are returned.
+         * Returns an array no matter if single or multiple occurances of a header exist.
          *
-         * @return string|array|null
+         * @return array|null
          */
         public function getHeader($name);
     }